Joseph Berkson

-Joseph Berkson (14 May 1899 – 12 September 1982) was trained as a physicist (BSc 1920, College of City of New York [CCNY], M.A., 1922, Columbia), physician (M.D., 1927, Johns Hopkins), and statistician (Dr.Sc., 1928, Johns Hopkins).
-He is best known for having identified a source of bias in observational studies caused by selection effects known as Berkson's paradox.
+Joseph Berkson (14 May 1899 – 12 September 1982) was an American biostatistian, who is best known for having identified a source of bias in observational studies caused by selection effects.
+This bias eventually became known as Berkson's paradox.

+Berkson was trained as a physicist (BSc 1920, College of City of New York (CCNY), M.A., 1922, Columbia), physician (M.D., 1927, Johns Hopkins), and statistician (Dr.Sc., 1928, Johns Hopkins).

+Works and views

 In 1950, as Head (1934–1964) of the Division of Biometry and Medical Statistics of the Mayo Clinic, Rochester, Minnesota, Berkson wrote a key paper entitled Are there two regressions?
 In this paper Berkson proposed an error model for regression analysis that contradicted the classical error model until that point assumed to generally apply and this has since been termed the Berkson error model.
 Whereas the classical error model is statistically independent of the true variable, Berkson's model is statistically independent of the observed variable.
 Carroll et al. (1995) refer to the two types of error models as follows: